 The Fairmont Scottsdale Princess in North Scottsdale invites families to take a break from the summer doldrums at Sonoran Splash, the resort's 6,000 square-foot water oasis.

 There are two 200-foot waterslides, pop-jet fountains, cabanas, and games poolside.
 Sonoran Splash is one of three pool areas that offer cabanas for rental, each including a flat-screen TV, sofas, reserved chaise lounges, a refrigerator, and refreshments.

 Resort guests can watch “Dive-In” movies that are offered on weekend nights, and fireworks light up the sky every Saturday night from Memorial Day to Labor Day.
 For the little ones, there is a zero-entry deck area as well as a large sandbox complete with beach toys to keep them entertained.

 Arizona Grand Resort

-The Arizona Grand Resort in South Phoenix prides itself on having Arizona's largest private resort water park, The Oasis Water Park in South Phoenix boasts seven full acres of water recreation.
-The eight-story tall Slide Canyon Tower with three slides, the gigantic 10,000-square-foot Oasis Wave Pool, and the winding Zuni Active River where you float on double inner tubes are major attractions at this resort.
+The Arizona Grand Resort's Oasis Water Park in South Phoenix boasts seven full acres of water recreation.
+The eight-story tall Slide Canyon Tower with three slides, the gigantic Oasis Wave Pool, and the winding Zuni River where you float on double inner tubes are major attractions at this resort.

 The Oasis also features the Wild Cat Springs, an 800-square-foot play area with a water deck for toddlers and non-swimmers.
 Please note that you must be at least 48" tall to ride Oasis Water Park slides, and you must be staying at the resort to enjoy the Oasis Water Park.
 Additionally, the Oasis Water Park is typically closed from early September through early February.

 On Friday and Saturday evenings in the summer you can also be entertained by the resort's own Arizona Grand Jam Dancers, partake in themed dinner buffets, or enjoy family feature-length dive-in movies.

 When you aren't floating, splashing or boogie boarding, you can also visit the Arizona Grand Resort's 20,000-square-foot, full-service Arizona Grand Spa & Athletic Center, tee it up at the Arizona Grand Golf Course, or choose from six dining options including pizza, Mexican food, and steaks.
 Nearby, you can head to the SEA LIFE Arizona Aquarium.

 JW Marriott Desert Ridge Resort & Spa